freqtrade/freqtrade/docs/rest-api.md

 ```

 !!!
 Danger "Security warning"
-  By using `-p 8080:8080` the API is available to everyone connecting to the server under the correct port, so others will be able to control your bot.
+  By using `-p 8080:8080` the API is available to everyone connecting to the server under the correct port, so others may be able to control your bot.

 ## Consuming the API